Behjat Sadr: Biography

-Behjat Sadr Mahallāti was born to Mohammad Sadr Mahallāti and Qamar Amini Sadr in Arak, Iran on 29 May 1924.
+Behjat Sadr was born in Arak, Iran on 29 May 1924.
 After her studies at the Faculty of Fine Arts at the University of Tehran, she obtained a scholarship to Italy, where she attended the Accademia di Belle Arti in Rome and the Accademia di Belle Arti di Napoli in Naples.

 Soon after arriving in Rome, she abandoned academic painting for an abstract approach.
 Sadr's first major exhibition was at the Gallery La Bussola in Roma in 1958.
-She had participated a year before at the twenty-eighth Venice Biennial in 1956 and won the second prize of San Vito Romano.
-During her years in Rome, her friendship deepened during with the Persian poet Forough Farrokhzad, who had been her student in Tehran.
+She had participated a year before at the twenty-eighth Venice Biennale in 1956 and won the second prize of San Vito Romano.
+During her years in Rome, her friendship with the Persian poet Forugh Farrokhzad, who had been her student in Tehran, deepened.
 In Rome, she also met her second husband, the Persian composer, Morteza Hannaneh, whom she married in 1975 and with whom she had her only child, Kakuti (Mitra) Hannaneh.

 In 1957, Sadr decided to return to the University of Tehran as a professor, despite opportunities to continue her painting in Rome and Paris.
 She continued teaching in Tehran for almost 20 years.